bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Building_a_Living_Application.md

 ## Launching a build
 1. Click on the ![CDPlayButton](images/JenkinsPlayButton.png) of the "ACTION - Build a LivingApp" job.
 2. Your default build configuration will be pre-loaded.
-If needed you can change it.
+If needed you can change it (includes the repository URL and branch)
 3. Click on the build button (lower left).
 4. You should see the job progress and steps.